sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

     main()
 ```

+You can run this via `python main.py`.
+You should see some test results and an obvious problem.

-And paste the following into main.js:
+Next, `cd ../js/`, open `main.js` and paste the following in:

 ```javascript
 function calculateAverage(numbers) {